USPS & Postal Policy

 A LAWSUIT TESTING THE LEGALITY OF THE RULE

-Both Senators believe the centerpiece of a new postal reform bill should include moving the enormous postal retiree healthcare cost away from the USPS and moving this liability to Medicare, where most retiree healthcare costs reside.
+- Moving the enormous postal retiree healthcare cost away from the USPS and onto Medicare, where most retiree healthcare costs reside.

 IN THE U.S. SENATE